Time to file your tax! But before you do that, do you know of these reliefs for parents?

 Amount: $3,000 on one of your parents, grandparents, parents-in-law or grandparents-in-law.

-Eligibility: Your parent, parent-in-law, grandparent, or grandparent-in-law (including that of ex-spouse) has to be living in Singapore in 2014, and not working.
+Eligibility: Your parent, parent-in-law, grandparent, or grandparent-in-law (including that of ex-spouse) has to be living in Singapore, and not working.
 Your child must be younger than 12 years old and a Singapore citizen.

 How to claim (online):